 Thinking intuitively, thinking analytically

-Kahneman later developed the two systems to describe our mental life: system one defines the effortless, intuitive part of our thinking and system two explains the kind of concentration that involves effort.
+Kahneman later developed the two systems to describe our mental life.
+System one defines the effortless, intuitive part of our thinking while system two explains the kind of concentration that involves effort.
 "My favorite example is making a left turn into traffic," he says with excitement.
 "You’ll stop the conversation.
 When you’re putting effort into one thing, you cannot do other things at the same time.
 System one doesn’t have that limitation."
-Because in life, we learn intuitively and apply it - like how children say "doggie!" every time they see one.
+Because in life, we learn intuitively and apply it.

 How should we make important decisions?

-Kahneman shares some advice on making important decisions.
+Kahneman shares some advice on how to make important decisions.
 "You should slow down and get advice from a particular kind of person.
-Somebody who likes you, but doesn’t care too much about your feelings.
+Somebody who likes you but doesn’t care too much about your feelings.
 That person is more likely to give you good advice."

 The assumption of rational investors can be dangerous